 Reasons to Pull Over: bike along The Strand, L.A.'s famed coastal path; reenact Ryan Gosling's "City of Stars" number from La La Land at the Hermosa Beach Pier; get pancakes at a local favorite, Uncle Bill’s Pancake House.

 The Vehicle: An Alfa Romeo 8C — high-end, curvy and beautiful.

-The Story: This drive is arguably one of the nicest in Southern California.
-Think Pirates of the Caribbean — several scenes in these Disney films were filmed on and off the coast of the Palos Verdes Peninsula.
+The Story: This drive is one of the nicest in Southern California.
+Think Pirates of the Caribbean — several scenes in the Disney films were filmed on and off the coast of the Palos Verdes Peninsula.
 Expect winding roads, craggy cliffs, miles of coastline, sandy beaches and breathtaking vistas around most every turn.
 If you’re lucky, you might spot a Palos Verdes Blue, an endangered butterfly resident to the peninsula.
 This drive is so pretty — and so geographically interesting — you’ll definitely have a hard time keeping your eyes on the road.
 Never fear — rest stops along the way provide plenty of opportunities to pull over and snap some pictures.
-A few directional notes: as you head into San Pedro, take West 25th Street as Palos Verdes Drive South ends.
-Head north on South Pacific Avenue toward one of San Pedro's distinctive landmarks, Vincent Saint Thomas Bridge.
+A few directional notes: as you head into San Pedro, take W. 25th St. as Palos Verdes Drive South ends.
+Head north on South Pacific Avenue toward one of San Pedro's distinctive landmarks, Vincent Thomas Bridge.